sc0ttruss/training-pre-requisites/README.md

 Path problems  - On Microsoft Windows, C:/opscode/chefdk/bin must be before C:/opscode/chefdk/embedded/bin in the PATH.

-Run the following commands to verify the install, if not working, fix.
+Run the following commands ( in a dos or powershell window ) to verify the install, if not working, fix.
 ```
 chef -v
 chef verify
 vagrant plugin install virtualbox
 vagrant plugin install vagrant-winrm
 ```
-note replace <username> with your windows username
+note replace "<username>" with your windows username
 ```
 cd c:\users\<username>\
 mkdir Source